BrodaNoel/cv/README.md

 Yeah...
 You can find me in everyplace just looking for "BrodaNoel".

 ## A bit of my history
 I grow up in a really really really little town.
 Yes, little.
 Just 800 habitants.
 Just that.
-And the closer city of my town is "Cordoba", 320km far away!
+And the closer city of my town is "Cordoba" (Argentina), 320km far away!
 That was the `Jan 21, 1990`.

 When I was 14 years old (year 2004), I started working in a "cyber" (those places where you pay for use a computer).
 That town, in that year, had NO internet, so, I was there, in the cyber, absolutely bored, looking of people went to the cyber to play some games.